 Valuation Methods

 There is no ideal valuation method for all startups: choosing the most appropriate one will depend on the stage in which it is.
 If it has already started the bill or the investor’s profile.
 The moment is also decisive.
-A pre-money valuation is the one that measures the value of the startup before receiving the investment; the post-money valuation is that after the acquisition.

 Comparison of Similar Startups